DakotaJ17/IntruderAlert/README.md

-I used PyCharm & Windows for this:
+I used PyCharm & Windows for this.
+It is currently detecting three things:
+1. Ping of Death (Large ICMP Packets)
+2. SYN Floods (DoS Attacks)
+3. Unencrypted Protocols

 Step 1: Open PyCharm or install at https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=windows